ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • No Assessing Officer currently ranked below the rank of Assistant Commissioner or Deputy Commissioner will be permitted to issue a notice under Section 148.
 This is in line with the provisions regarding any assessment that has been carried out for the assessment year of relevance under sub-section (3) of Section 143 or Section 147.
 This can only be circumvented by the Joint Commissioner, provided he or she is content that the reasons given by the Assessing Officer are valid enough for the issuance of any notice to the assessee.

-• No supply of notice to the associate assessee will be manifested following the expiration of a four-year period from the conclusion of the assessment year in question.
+• No supply of notice to the associate assessee will be manifested following the expiration of a three year period from the conclusion of the assessment year in question.
 This may otherwise be circumvented solely by the Chief Commissioner of Commissioner, provided he or she is content that the explanations given by the Assessing Officer are valid enough to send a notice to the assessee.

 • For any cases that don't seem to be lined underneath Section 151, sub-section (1), the associate Assessing Officer is ready to issue a notice to the associate assessee as per Section 148 if: